 I am very grateful for your continuing support in the past many years.

-I sincerely appreciate your patience, time, trust, and understanding in me and my staff, Kelly, RDA and Helen, DA.
+I sincerely appreciate your patience, time, trust, and understanding in me.
 Your confidence in us makes us work harder to be better and competent to fulfill your trust.
 Thank you.

 It has been a challenging year for me.